Putin Orders Hypersonic Missile Development After Leaving INF Treaty

 “We start from the position that Russia will not deploy, if these missiles appear, neither in Europe nor other regions of the world, weapons of intermediate range so long as in the corresponding regions of the world similar weapons of American production do not appear,” he said.

-The proportionate escalation is reminiscent of the Cold War standoff between the U.S. and the Soviet Union.
+The proportionate escalation is reminiscent of the Cold War standoff between the U.S. and the former Soviet Union.

 “Our response will be symmetrical,” Putin said.
 “Our American partners have stated about suspending their participation in the Treaty, and we are suspending our’s [sic].
 They have stated that they are doing research and research and development, and we will do the same.”

-In announcing the U.S.’ withdrawal from the treaty yesterday, Trump had put further pressure on Russia, calling for the destruction of non-compliant Russian weapons.
+In announcing the U.S.’ withdrawal from the treaty yesterday, Trump put further pressure on Russia, calling for the destruction of non-compliant Russian weapons.

-Trump in a statement Friday indicated that the U.S. would be moving forward with evaluation of military response options and would plan in concert with NATO and other allies to ensure that Russia would gain no military advantage from it’s breach of the treaty.
+Trump in a statement Friday indicated that the U.S. would be moving forward with an evaluation of military response options and would plan in concert with NATO and other allies to ensure that Russia would gain no military advantage from its breach of the treaty.

 Russia has announced it is suspending participation in the INF nuclear missile treaty — one day after the US declared it would pull out of the agreement unless Moscow complies with its terms within 180 days. https://t.co/1bP1p4sm0Y pic.twitter.com/3xBvZX6kVO